What is the Exchange Packet?

 (a) a 1% Insurance Charge based on the total price specified by the seller for items within that booklet, payable to the RPG, and

-The Packet Secretary will then group together a number of booklets into a Packet (usually between 3 and 12 booklets per Packet), pack them into one of the travel boxes, and start the Packet off on one of the Circulation Lists.
-Packets will usually cover just one area of interest (see above list), but mixed Packets can also be provided.
+The Packet Secretary will then group together a number of booklets into a Packet (usually from 3 to 12 booklets per Packet), pack them into one of the travel boxes, and start the Packet off on one of the Circulation Lists.
+Packets will usually cover just one area of interest (see above list), but mixed Packets may at times be provided.
 Each Circulation List is made up of circulation members with similar declared interests.

 Each Packet will be accompanied by a Master List of the contents for that Packet, and also a number of Purchase Slips to be completed by buyers.